tradecloud/tradecloud-sdk-dotnet/object-storage/DownloadZip/README.md

 This example demonstrates a comprehensive workflow for working with Tradecloud orders and documents:

 1. **Create Order** - Creates an order with 10 lines
 2. **Upload Documents** - Uploads 11 documents (1 header document + 10 line documents)
 3. **Attach Documents** - Attaches documents to the order (header document to order, line documents to respective lines)
-4. **Download ZIP** - Downloads all documents as a single ZIP file using the new getDocumentsZip API
+4. **Request ZIP Download URL** - Requests a download URL for all documents using the new ZIP API
+5. **Download ZIP File** - Downloads the ZIP file using the provided URL
-5. **Test Rate Limiting** - Tests 6 concurrent ZIP downloads to verify 429 responses when exceeding the 5 concurrent limit per user
+6. **Test Rate Limiting** - Tests 6 concurrent ZIP URL requests to verify 429 responses when exceeding the 5 concurrent limit per user

 ## Features